Catholic Church in Papua New Guinea: Colonial times

 The first Catholic mass was celebrated on the Louisiade Islands, probably Sideia Island, by the chaplain to Torres's expedition in 1606.

 The Italian missionary Fr Giovanni Battista Mazzucconi was martyred on Woodlark Island in Milne Bay Province in 1845.

 German missionaries of the Society of the Divine Word founded missions on the Sepik River and northern coastal areas from the 1890s.
 The Prefecture Apostolic of Kaiserwilhelmsland comprised 12 mission stations along the northern coast.
 Bishop Louis Couppé had success in East New Britain and acted against the indigenous slave trade.
 Five male missionaries and five nuns were massacred in the Baining region of New Britain in 1904, leading to reprisals by the German colonial authorities.
-The Catholic mission and cathedral at Alexishafen near Madang were destroyed by American bombing in 1943 but the mission was rebuilt after the War.

 Many Rabaul Chinese were Catholic.
 St Theresa's Yang Ching School was founded there in 1924.

 In 1995, Pope John Paul II beatified Peter To Rot, a catechist and New Guinea native from New Britain blessed for his martyrdom when in 1945 he refused to embrace polygamy and was killed by occupying Japanese forces.
 His canonization was approved in 2025.

 Many other local Catholics and missionaries suffered death, torture and imprisonment at the hands of the Japanese.
-Forty-five missionaries were massacred on the Japanese destroyer Akikaze in 1943.
+Forty-five missionaries were massacred on the Japanese destroyer Akikaze in 1943; among those killed was Bishop Josef Lörks.
+Japanese forces destroyed churches during their occupation.
+The Catholic mission and cathedral at Alexishafen near Madang were destroyed by American bombing in 1943 but the mission was rebuilt after the War.
+Funds to rebuild the cathedral were raised by the American airmen who bombed it.
+In 1944, American planes attacked a Japanese ship carrying prisoners of war, which resulted in the death of Bishop Franz Wolf and fifty-nine other Catholics.